ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-7-1.md

-Chapter 7: Case Studies: Real-world Examples of Businesses That Have Successfully Implemented Regular Review
+Real-world Examples of Businesses That Have Successfully Implemented Regular Review
 ============================================================================================================

 In this chapter, we will explore real-world examples of businesses that have successfully implemented regular review as an ongoing process in achieving business sustainability.